maxoja/crystal-canvas/README.md

 ## Advanced Usage

-> optionally, the `constructor` of the canvas provides flexibility to control output quality and resolution.
+> optionally, the `constructor` of CrystalCanvas() provides flexibility to control output quality and resolution.

 |name       |default         |info                              |
 |-----------|----------------|------------------                |